markNZed/processism-react-three/storyboard.md

 ## 42.2.
 Animation
 Two similar particles are sent to two different entities.
 Upon receiving the particles, the entities change to different colors, illustrating how they interpret the same "information" differently.
 ## 42.3.
 Narration
 The discussions around intelligence and learning provide a natural segue into the concept of information.
-From the perspective of processism, information is not something static or intrinsic—it's not a state, but a process.
+From the perspective of processism, information is not something static or intrinsic — it's not a state, but a process.

 Consider two similar particles, each carrying what we might assume to be the same information.
 These particles are sent to two different entities.
 But rather than reacting in the same way, each entity processes the information differently, resulting in them changing to different colors.